Kmeakin/walrus-report/src/20-reference.md

 }
 ```

+Since functions exist in the global scope, they cannot be shadowed: it is an
+error to define two functions with the same name.

 [^NotQuiteEquivalent]: The astute reader will notice that these functions
 are not *exactly* equivalent to their C counterparts, as they will recur
 repeatedly until causing a stack overflow if passed a value less than `0`.